meyskens/linux-itf/src/kubernetes/resources/README.md

 kube-scheduler-kind-control-plane            1/1     Running   0          3h16m
 ```

-**You wouldn’t want to work on atomic level right?
-We will never create pods ourselves!**
+**But, you wouldn’t want to work on this atomic level right?
+That's why we will never create pods ourselves!**

 ## Deployment